octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 # Conclusion

-Just like any web application, the user experience is essential in dapps.
+Just like any web application, the user experience is essential in Dapps.
 Users expect those applications to be easy-to-use and with quick access to clear information.
-Those apps must prevent average users from accessing restricted parts and from doing unnecessary actions.
+Those apps must prevent average users from accessing restricted areas and from doing unnecessary actions.

-All the refactoring made in this chapter aims to improve the function and the user experience: event notifications, restricting the access to the `openRaffle` entrypoint, preventing the user from trying to buy a second ticket...
+All the refactoring made in this chapter aims to improve the function and the user experience: event notifications, restricting the access to the `openRaffle` entrypoint, preventing the user from trying to buy a second ticket, etc.

-Your dapp will certainly be a more complicated use-case: the smart contract will expose more entrypoints, the storage will hold more information, the front app is likely to have more pages...
-However, the features described in this chapter will most certainly come in handy.
+Your Dapp will undoubtedly be more complicated than that.
+The smart contract will expose more entrypoints, the storage will hold more information, the frontend will likely to have more pages, and so on.
+However, the features described in this chapter will most certainly still come in handy.